-Do you wish to earn a college degree in a CAREER PROGRAM and prepare to take a job at the end of your college course?
+Do you wish to earn a college degree in a CAREER TECHNICAL FIELD?

 - You will find occupational curricula in the next section.
 See your counselor for assistance on forming your educational plan - Earn an associate degree from Woodland Community College. - You will have an opportunity to secure advanced training in several occupational fields.